Lack of Time Safety Talk

 - Weather- Weather can throw a huge curveball at production schedules in the construction industry.
 When weather is not planned for both in the short and long-term major issues and setbacks can arise for everyone involved.

 Proper preplanning is critical to all work.
 New work tasks especially should be evaluated well ahead of the actual work needing to be completed.
 Tasks need to be evaluated for both safety issues and production issues.
 The hazards of the work need to be reviewed as well as what the mitigation actions would be for those hazards.
 Any extra safety equipment or training would need to be provided prior to the work beginning.

 From a production standpoint, proper preplanning looks at what tools, material, equipment, personnel, time, etc. are needed to complete the project.
 Having all of these items in line prior to work beginning allows for a much smoother work process.

 After preplanning is completed everyone should be on the same page of what time is required to complete the project.
 Realistic goals should be set by management and understood by everyone involved in the work.
-Plans for setbacks, weather conditions, or other issues should be considered when planning for time needed.
+Plans for setbacks, weather conditions, or other issues should be considered when planning for the time needed.

 All too often time pressures are created unnecessarily.
-Lack of time to get a job complete can lead to workers taking shortcuts which leads to additional exposure to risk.
+Lack of time to get a job completed can lead to workers taking shortcuts which leads to additional exposure to risk.
 Proper time allotted for tasks allows for workers to ensure the proper safeguards are in place before a work task begins.
-When individuals work together to properly preplan and carry out tasks the job goes a lot smoother.
+When individuals work together to properly pre-plan and carry out tasks the job goes a lot smoother.
 Avoid time pressures through proper preplanning and setting realistic expectations for getting work tasks completed.